Government is made for the people, made by the people,

-Dean Bernard M. Fry of the Indiana University Graduate Library School observed that “government publications at all levels . . . are today a major source of information in practically every field of endeavor and are crucial to informed public decision-making.” (p.
-XV.
-United States Government Information)
+Government publications - at all levels - are today a major source of information in practically every field of endeavor and are crucial to informed public decision-making.

-All levels of government from local governments to international treaty organizations, such as the European Union and the United Nations produce government documents and information.
-The Federal Government is one of the largest creaters of government publications.
+All levels of government from local to international treaty organizations produce documents and information.
 In general the larger the entity the more likely it is to publish.
-These publications range the gambit from primary source materials for scholarly research to informational pamphlets for the general public.
+These publications range the gamut from primary source materials for scholarly research to informational pamphlets for the general public.